ArceLopera/ArceLopera.github.io/_services/Research_on_Demand.md

 your targeted audience when they interact with your early concepts and hypotheses.
 Then, I will help to analyze the results to understand how to address those insights.
-Testing for user experiential interaction, usability, and engagement will reveal both qualitative and quantitative data to depict not only attitudes, opinions, and emotions but also, behavior that can affect the design of a meaningful long term solution.
+Testing for user experiential interaction, usability, and engagement will reveal both qualitative and quantitative data to depict not only attitudes, opinions, and emotions but also, behavior that can affect the design of a meaningful long-term solution.
 The iterative design of potential solutions coupled with user testing allows converging data-driven decisions into an implementation of a specific solution.
 {: .text-justify}